DEBUNKING THE GENDER WAGE GAP

-Men may pick higher-earning careers, push more aggressively for promotion and work longer hours over a lifetime.
-On average and at face value, men may earn more on some statistics, but it’s not due to gender at all, it’s due to personality differences.
+Men may pick higher-earning careers, push more aggressively for promotion, and work longer hours over a lifetime.
+On average and at face value, men may earn more according to some statistics, but it’s not due to gender, it’s due to personality differences.

-There’s plenty of women who do enter STEM fields and there isn’t and shouldn’t be anything stopping them, we all strive for equal opportunity and in most western countries in 2021, we have it.
+There’s plenty of women who do enter STEM fields, and there isn’t anything stopping them.

 It’s advisable for a woman looking to advance her career to be less agreeable and push for that promotion, nothing is stopping them!

-We’ve covered a lot in this article from the biological differences and psychological differences between genders to how social engineering makes little difference to what careers men and women pick.
+We’ve covered a lot in this article, from the biological and psychological differences between genders to how social engineering makes no difference to what careers men and women pick.

-The evidence is there, the data is in and you can’t argue with it.
-Wage gap debunked!
+The evidence is there, the data is in, and you can’t argue with it.

 Published: 04 April 2021

-4) Gender Differences in Five Factor Model Personality Traits in an Elderly Cohort: Extension of Robust and Surprising Findings to an Older Generation: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2031866/ [Peer-reviewed research paper]
+- Gender Differences in Five Factor Model Personality Traits in an Elderly Cohort: Extension of Robust and Surprising Findings to an Older Generation: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2031866/ [Peer-reviewed research paper]

-7) In countries with higher gender equality, women are less likely to get STEM degrees: https://www.weforum.org/agenda/2018/02/does-gender-equality-result-in-fewer-female-stem-grads
+- In countries with higher gender equality, women are less likely to get STEM degrees: https://www.weforum.org/agenda/2018/02/does-gender-equality-result-in-fewer-female-stem-grad [Official statistic]